pinobatch/little-things-gb/nosuchthing/README.md

 No Such Thing
 =============

-**This folder is not yet functional.**
+**This folder is not fully functional.**
-Further development is pending expansion of ca83.
+Development of the Game Gear side of the ROM is pending expansion of ca83.

 In 1990, Nintendo placed print ads clarifying how to refer to its products by their trademarks.
 For example, it's not accurate